olafwrieden/patient-referral-form-recognizer/README.md

-# Patient Referral Form Recognizer
+# Form Recognizer: Patient Referral

 > The purpose of this repository is to demonstrate the use of Azure Form Recognizer in evaluating a patient referral form sent between doctors and hospitals.